Wednesday, May 21, 2008

 Day 4 (and a half) and we're humming along.
 But let's review day 3 (and a half).

 Yesterday, in the early morning twilight, Kristin and I heard a metallic object drop on the deck.
 After searching the deck for any missing pins or nuts, employing headlamps to examine the boom gooseneck and vang, Ben decided to check out the mast for the absence of anything important.
 So, we took turns hoisting him with the winch and up he went, under sail but in calm winds and seas.
 A model of bravery in my book.
 Anyway, the rig checked out ok, all parts accounted for.
 And of course this provided a good photo op, from both ends of the mast.
 The provenance of the metallic ping remains a mystery.
-An avian plot (as we’re often surrounded by birds) has not been ruled out.
+An avian plot (as were often surrounded by birds) has not been ruled out.

 Speaking of calm winds and seas, yesterday's progress was painstaking.
 We were sailing surprisingly well for want of any real wind, willing the boat forward despite the lollygagging conditions.
 Finally we hoisted the spinnaker for some extra power.
 It's a tricky affair learning to steer with a spinnaker, especially in light, fluky, fickle winds.
 None of us (the crew) were comfortable steering the "kite" at night so Ben valiantly pulled an all-nighter and, man, was he grinning.
 A 360-degree view of heaven, the billowing clouds and billowing kite backlit by the moon's silvery airbrush, like a starlet filmed through cheesecloth.
 Since then, with daylight, we crew are back on track with the spinnaker and learning how to keep the sail full (now sailing at 8 to 9.5 knots in 14-15 knots of breeze).